-Resistances to change
+Resistances to change1

-Part of why people resist change is the fear of the unknown, mostly now with the spreading of the economic crisis.
+Part of why people change is the fear of the unknown, mostly now with the outspreading of economic crisis.
 Change of status quo makes people alarmed and frightened of possible job loss, loss of earnings, humiliations, negative assessments, non recognition of one's work.
 This means facing very strong resistances because the entire organization is put under the microscope and the places where barriers or resistances to change exist should come to light.